JallinskyLuca/ai-etl-anomaly-detection/notebooks/README.md

 - Parsing timestamps into usable date/time formats
 - Converting categorical variables (text) into numerical encodings
 - Scaling numeric variables to bring them onto similar ranges
-- Handling missing values in a principled, statistical way
+- Handling missing values using **imputation**, a statistical method for filling in missing data to prevent data loss or bias

+> **Imputation**: The process of replacing missing values with substituted values, such as the mean, median, or most frequent category.
+It ensures that ML models can train without errors caused by incomplete data.

 These steps form the *foundation* of every later model.